COVID19StatePolicy/SocialDistancing/data/README.md

 In the dataset "USstatesCov19distancingpolicy.csv", we have updated or added entries for the following states: Alabama, Arizona, California, Connecticut, Delaware, Iowa, Maine, Massachusetts, New Mexico, New York, North Carolina, North Dakota, Pennsylvania, Rhode Island, South Carolina, Utah, and Virginia.

-In both datasets, please refer to "LastUpdatedNotes" for entries with 20201210, 20201211, 20201212, 20201213, and 20201214 under "LastUpdated" for information the updates; if they are new entries, they will not have any notes.
+In both datasets, please refer to "LastUpdatedNotes" for entries with 20201210, 20201211, 20201212, 20201213, and 20201214 under "LastUpdated" for information on the updates; if they are new entries, they will not have any notes.

 ### December 10, 2020 (7:28 am PST)
 **_Dataset updates_**